2022/01/01

 Entering the main airport tarmac shortly after pushing back from Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3

-A Singapore Airlines Airbus A350-941 Regional, registered 9V-SHL, taxiing towards her assigned runway for her regional early morning flight over the South China Sea to the Republic of the Philippines as Singapore Airlines flight SQ 910 bound for Manila
+A Singapore Airlines Airbus A350-941 Regional, registered 9V-SHL, taxiing to her assigned runway at Singapore Changi Airport in preparation for her regional early morning flight over the South China Sea to the Republic of the Philippines as Singapore Airlines flight SQ 910 bound for Manila

 Making the first taxi move along the main airport tarmac shortly after pushing back from Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3